cfengine/documentation/reference/components/cf-promises.markdown

 tags: [Components, cf-promises]
 ---

 `cf-promises` is a  tool for checking CFEngine policy code.
-It operates by first parsing policy code checing for syntax errors.
+It operates by first parsing policy code checking for syntax errors.
 Second, it validates the integrity of policy consisting of multiple files.
 Third, it checks for semantic errors, e.g. specific attribute set rules.
 Finally, `cf-promises` attempts to expose errors by partially evaluating the policy, resolving as many variable and classes promise statements as possible.
 At no point does `cf-promises` make any changes to the system.

 ## Command reference